yashpokra/Stock-Risk-Comparator/README.md

 1. Start the backend server using the commands above.
 2. Start the frontend development server.
 3. Open the app in your browser at `http://localhost:5173`.
-4. Select 1 to 3 unique stock tickers from the picker.
+4. Select 1 to 6 unique stock tickers from the picker.
 5. Submit the comparison request.
 6. Review the ranked result output and risk analysis.
 7. Export the comparison report to PDF if needed.

-The API validates that users choose 1, 2, or 3 unique tickers from `backend/stocks.py`.
+The API validates that users choose 1-6 unique tickers from `backend/stocks.py`.